Feline infectious peritonitis: The virus and pathogenesis of FIP

-Virus transmission
+Virus and disease transmission

-There is a lack of evidence FIP (Feline infectious peritonitis) is transmissible from cat to cat although it may explain rare mini-outbreaks of FIP.
+There is a lack of evidence that FIP as such is transmissible from cat to cat, although it may explain rare mini-outbreaks of FIP.
+However, the virus, FCov, is transmissible from cat to cat.

 A study on 59 FIP infected cats found that, unlike FCoV, feces from FIP infected cats were not infectious to laboratory cats via oronasal route.
 FCoV is common in places where large groups of cats are housed together indoors (such as breeding catteries, animal shelters, etc.).
 The virus is shed in feces, and cats become infected by ingesting or inhaling the virus, usually by sharing cat litter trays, or by the use of contaminated litter scoops or brushes transmitting infected microscopic cat litter particles to uninfected kittens and cats.
 FCoV can also be transmitted through different bodily fluids.
 The virus is easily spread through direct contact between cats.
 The most common form of spreading is through saliva, as most multiple cat homes share food and water dishes.
 Another major form of spreading is grooming or fighting.
-When an infected cat grooms a healthy cat, they leave their contaminated saliva on the fur.
-Later, when the healthy cat goes to groom themselves, they ingest the contaminated saliva and then become infected.
+When an infected cat grooms a healthy cat, it leaves its contaminated saliva on the fur.
+Later, when the healthy cat goes to groom themselves, it ingests the contaminated saliva and then becomes infected.